Philpott, Virginia

 Philpott is an unincorporated community in Henry County, in the U.S. state of Virginia.

 History

+The community is named for A. B. Philpott, who operated a general store there for many years.
 A post office called Philpott was established in 1900, and remained in operation until it was discontinued in 1958.

+Notable person

-Politician A. L. Philpott was born in Philpott.
+A. B. Philpott's grandson, politician A. L. Philpott, was born in Philpott.